 5. Choose Smart Supplements

 It’s also important to choose your supplements selectively.
 Don’t just swallow a pill that promises good health.
 High-quality B vitamins (choose a plant-based brand) and selenium are important since they help metabolize substances in the body that help keep your liver healthy.
 Herbs such as milk thistle and artichoke leaf also help cleanse the liver.
-You can purchase a whole foods, plant-base multivitamin, B supplement, or buy a specialized liver support formula.
-While not 100 percent necessary, certain B vitamins and herbs like those mentioned here have been found to support the liver outside a healthy diet.
+You can purchase whole foods, plant-based multivitamins, B supplements, or buy a specialized liver Support formula.
+While not 100 percent necessary, certain B vitamins and herbs like those mentioned here have been found to support the liver outside of a healthy diet.